Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 Administration via webbrowser

 The entire administration is done via webbrowser and is possible from all computers having access to the m23 server via network.
 The installation of additional administration software is not necessary.
-A remote access to the m23 server via PDA or laptop is easily possible.
+A remote access to the m23 server via laptop or another device with installed webbrowser is easily possible.
 Authentification and SSL encryption secure the communication and prevent undesirable access.

 Three steps to your complete client